AbuTalha3/MP3-player---FCC/README.md

 Your MP3 player may include the following features:

 # Playlist Management:
-Load and display a list of MP3 files to create a playlist.
+'Load and display' a list of MP3 files to create a playlist.
 Audio Controls: Implement play, pause, stop, volume control, and track progress functionalities.
 Track Navigation: Allow users to skip to the next or previous track in the playlist.
 Dynamic UI Updates: Update the UI to show the currently playing track, track duration, and progress bar.